 Citywide Retail Study

-The Citywide Retail project is in the second of three phases: the Citywide Retail Strategy.
+The Citywide Retail project has three primary phases: study, strategy and implementation.
+The project is in the second of three phases: the Citywide Retail Strategy.
 The strategy builds on the findings of the year-long Citywide Retail Study (completed in July 2019) to provide City Council with actions they can consider to enhance the Boulder retail base and maintain affordable commercial space.

 In the most recent update to the Boulder Valley Comprehensive Plan community members called for two retail-related goals: